necrogami/pheal/README.md

 ### Archiving
 If you wanna archive your api requests for future use, backups or possible feature additions you can add an archive handler that saves your api responses in a similar way like the cache handler is doing it.
-Only non-error API responses are beeing cached.
+Only non-error API responses are being cached.
 The files are grouped by date and include the gmt timestamp.

 Make sure that you've a cron job running that moves old archive folders into zip/tar/7z